 Adam Ritchie was named Communications Executive of the Year in the American Business Awards.
 The Stevies recognize achievement in the workplace.
 The PR section was judged by a panel of in-house and agency experts who said Adam is "expanding what PR can do and breaking barriers…showing range and purposeful creativity across industries…bringing value to clients…giving back and sharing his talents…elevating the PR discipline to new heights."

 Adam Ritchie Brand Direction received three Silver Anvil Awards of Excellence from the Public Relations Society of America.
 The categories included Marketing for Consumer Products: Packaged Goods, Marketing for Consumer Products: Retail Stores and Restaurants and Influencer Marketing Program To Expand Awareness: Micro-Influencers.
 The juries called the Summer Infant work, "creative, strategic and clear…great metrics across channels…successfully sold the product…convinced consumers to take another look at the brand" and called the Life Alive work, "smart, bold and authentic…simple and effective with quantifiable results…the target audience felt heard, respected and valued…checks all the boxes."
 Established in 1945, the Silver Anvils are the PR industry's most iconic award, recognizing "the best strategic public relations campaigns and the highest standards of performance for the profession."
 (PRSA)

-The Publicity Club of New England presented Adam Ritchie Brand Direction with a Bell Ringer Award for a launch campaign.
+The PR Club of New England presented Adam Ritchie Brand Direction with Four Bell Ringer Awards in Hospitality/Travel/Entertainment, Content Marketing, Integrated Marketing Communications and Micro Influencers.
 Bell Ringer recipients "reflect top talent and innovation, and share the common thread of driving business results and brand equity for their clients."
+(Business Wire)